NEARMI/Bd_CMR/stan_current/stan_multi_pop_readme.txt

 CMR_multiple_populations_ssp.stan
 	-- [1] for only the populations of one species

-CMR_multiple_populations_mehg_ssp.stan
-	-- [2] for only the populations of one species (probably only fittable for RANA and maybe ANBO)

 CMR_multiple_populations_ssp_mv.stan
 	-- ^^ but with explicit Cholesky decomposition for the random effects to model the covariance among them.
 Tends to be a bit faster/more efficient which is also good.

+CMR_multiple_populations_ssp_fixed.stan
+	-- [1] Adjusted to use fixed effects and not random effects for population level differences

+CMR_multiple_populations_mehg_ssp.stan
+	-- [2] for only the populations of one species (probably only fittable for RANA and maybe ANBO)